-A student facing extenuating circumstances should fill an "Exceptional Extenuating Circumstances Form" and hand it to the examination office by attaching all the supporting documents (see below Exceptional Extenuating Circumstances).
+For BGU courses a student may ahead of the final submission deadline for a module request an extension of up to 2 weeks due to extenuating circumstances.
+The student should fill in an "Exceptional Extenuating Circumstances Form" and hand it to the examination office by attaching all the supporting documents (see below Exceptional Extenuating Circumstances).